aporan/g-and-v-assigments/assignment5/README.md

 make clean
 ```

 Warning: I am not sure that this will assignemnt will work.
 If it does compile perfectly with this starter code, create a pull request to delete this line.
 Thank You!

+Note: The ./a5soln does not work when input is provided.